 4) Rainforest Foundation US

-What it does: Rainforest Foundation US works to protect the rainforests of Central and South America by partnering directly with folks on the front lines: indigenous people in Brazil, Peru, Panama, and Guyana, who are deeply motivated to protect their lands.
+What it does: Rainforest Foundation US works to protect the rainforests of Central and South America by partnering directly with those on the front lines: Indigenous peoples in Brazil, Peru, Panama, and Guyana, who are deeply motivated to protect their lands.
 The foundation supplies them with legal support as well as technological equipment and training so they can use smartphones, drones, and satellites to monitor illegal loggers and miners, and take action to stop them.

 6) Climate Emergency Fund

-What it does: The Climate Emergency Fund is different from the groups listed above.
-It was founded recently — July 2019 — with the goal of quickly getting money to groups engaged in climate protest — and fast.
+What it does: The Climate Emergency Fund (CEF) was founded in July 2019 with the goal of regranting money to groups engaged in climate protest — and fast.
 Its founders believe that street protest is crucially important to climate politics and neglected in environmental philanthropy.
 This year alone, CEF has given over $1.35 million in grants to 33 groups and projects it has vetted.
-The grantees range from the well-established 350.org to the fledgling Extinction Rebellion, an activist movement that uses nonviolent civil disobedience — like filling the streets and blocking intersections — to demand governments do more on climate.
+Grantees include Extinction Rebellion, an activist movement that uses nonviolent civil disobedience — like filling the streets and blocking intersections — to demand that governments do more on climate.
 (Disclosure: Muizz donated to Extinction Rebellion DC in 2021.)

 Aside from donating, there are many other ways you can help